digirati-co-uk/digital-preservation-docs/sequence-diagrams/file-views.md

 # Flat view and Directory view

+## Tree view

+A hierarchical, "explorer" view of files and folders (containers and binaries in Fedora terms) within the digital object (archival group).

+This view is easier for inheriting, ACL-like access conditions - assign an access condition to a whole folder, for example.

+## Flat view

-Flat view is like a spreadsheet, easier to see normalised name vs folder name
+Flat view is like a spreadsheet, easier to see normalised name vs folder name.

+Allows sorting and filtering, e.g., on Access Condition.

-Assign rights statements and access conditions
+You can assign rights statements and access conditions in either view.

 ```mermaid